 He returned to baseball in 1944, signing with the Cincinnati Reds in Spring Training.
 Finally, after all the injuries and the loss of his mother, he was on a big-league roster… only to be stuck behind Ray “Iron Man” Mueller.
 Mueller was an All-Star for the Reds that season and played in 155 games and 1348 out of the Reds’ 1396 total defensive innings.
 Just was basically stuck as a late-inning replacement, appearing in 11 games and catching 35 innings even though he was on the big-league roster for the full season.
 He managed 2 hits in 11 at-bats for a .182 average.

 Mueller was drafted into the Army prior to the 1945 season, leaving the catching job wide open.
-He went 1-for-3 with a walk in the Reds’ Opening Day win over the Pirates and held onto the catching job for a brief time, but he failed to hit.
+Just went 1-for-3 with a walk in the Reds’ Opening Day win over the Pirates and held onto the catching job for a brief time, but he failed to hit.
 The bulk of the catching duties went to Al Lakeman and Al Unser, and Just appeared in just 14 games, with 5 singles in 34 at-bats.
 He was sent to Syracuse at the end of May, leaving with career MLB totals of a .156 batting average, with 7 hits (all singles), 4 walks and 2 RBIs.

 Just played in the minors for a few more seasons, with his last games coming in 1950.
 He coached in the high minors before being given a chance to manage the Eau Claire Braves, a minor-league affiliate of the Milwaukee Braves, in 1955.
 He proceeded to lead Eau Claire to two straight Northern League pennants, with an 81-43 record in 1955 and a 70-52 record in 1956.
 He did so with rosters that boasted relatively few future major leaguers.
 One of his catchers in 1956 was the immortal Bob Uecker, in fact.